DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why Your Sleep Schedule Sucks (And How To Fix It!) - HealthyGamerGG.md

 	- 2 hours before bed, no screen
 	- No phone, tablet, laptop in bed
 	- ==Screens inhibit melatonin==
 	- Reduce dopamine and stimulate levels before bed.
-(Youtube, tiktok, etc are build to stimulate your dopamine)
+(Youtube, TikTok, etc are built to stimulate your dopamine)
-	- Instead you can do:
+	- ###### Instead, you can do:
 		- Grocery shopping
 		- ==Clean==
 			- Reduce stress and anxiety -> easier fall as sleep.